Chris44442/cyclone5_soc_fpga_config_tool/README.md

 scp $CFGTOOL root@$IP:$CFGTOOL_HPS
 ```

-Now you can rapidly update your FPGA everytime you have a new rbf:
+Now you can update your FPGA everytime you have a new rbf.
+Blazingly fast.

 ```
 #!/bin/bash